How Much Can Snooker Players Earn? Top 100 Ranked in ££

 John Higgins currently sits in second place in the all-time snooker earners

-Even if we go down to 10th place in the list, Jimmy White has certainly done well for himself. £4.9m has been earned thanks to the wonderful world of snooker and who can ignore Steve Davis’ earnings of £5.6m.
+Even if we go down to 10th place in the list, Mark Allen has certainly done well for himself. £4.9m has been earned thanks to the wonderful world of snooker and who can ignore Steve Davis’ earnings of £5.6m.

 Then again, we must consider that all-time earnings are not going to give us an overall snapshot when it comes to viability on an annual basis.
 The 10 names above are part of snooker royalty, if they are kings or at least the princes, then who are the paupers by comparison.